saglam/big-rust-preschool/README.md

 Note that usually all the data is in one line so the `BufReader::lines()` is not going to do it.
-The best thing I could come up with [bench.rs](bench.rs)`::test_from_file()` is not only super ugly, but is also incurring an extra string copy per integer.
+The best thing I could come up with [bench.rs](bench.rs)`::test_from_file()` is not only super ugly, but is also suboptional--it still involves an extra string copy per integer.
 I implemented the test runner as a cargo bench to get some timing info.
 You can run the bechmark as so:
 ```sh